 Mandatory Access Control (model)

-Mandatory access control (MAC) means the system, not the users, decides access between objects, instead of the object owners (though some systems apply MAC on top of) the object owners.
+Mandatory access control (MAC) means that the system that decides access between objects, instead of the object owners (though some systems apply MAC on top of) the object owners.

-Often means labeling objects (usually with particular categories), and having rules based on these categories.
+Often means labeling objects with particular categories, and having rules based on these categories.

 - while MAC is good at partitioning off parts of a system in broad terms (e.g. web server may only read under /var/www regardless of permissions),

-(And while you can sort of implement DAC with MAC, it's not a very sane solution.)
+- while you can sort of implement DAC with MAC, this is often so messy

 Role-Based Access Control